rpopov/modelant/src/site/markdown/conventions.md

 Maven Conventions
 -----------------

-**\[C30\]** The root Maven POM.xml defines the profiles to compile / build the artifacts in the whole set of modules.
-The activation of the profiles though, due to some Maven specifics, cannot be based on contents of the POM.xml itself, then the activation of the Maven profile will be based on the presence of file named like:

-    profile.<profile name>;

-Examples:

-    profile.maven-plugin - activates the maven-plugin profile for the artifact to build

-**\[C31\]** As of \[A5\], the maven plugin profile includes the mechanism **maven-invoker-plugin** to test  the maven plugins.
-See: [Plugin testing](https://maven.apache.org/plugin-developers/plugin-testing.html)

 **\[C32\]** As of [Maven Dependencies](https://maven.apache.org/pom.html#Dependencies), when referring the JAVA platform tools as **dependencies** (not published as Maven artifacts) use: